ApurvaBhargava/my-curriculum-vitae/README.md

 **Big Data:** PySpark, Hadoop, MapReduce, Hive, Parquet\
 **Data Visualization and Model Interpretation:** Plotly, Matplotlib, Seaborn, SHAP, LIME, Power BI

-**Activities:** Women in Data Science (WiDS), Robotics Club instructor, AI Club representative, Technology festival event coordinator, Badminton Club, Table Tennis Club
+**Interests:**
+- Poetry writing
+- Linguistics (discovering etymology and tracing evolution)
+- Piano and music theory (if you want me to play at your wedding, please reach out to me in another 3 years)

-**Interests:** Poetry and story writing, playing piano, reading about history, and polity, trade and economics in olden times.
+- Reading about history, polity, trade and economics in olden times (recommendations: The Arthashastra by Kautilya, The Ocean of Churn by Sanjeev Saniyal, Hindu Polity by K P Jayaswal)

 ## PROJECTS